Smartling/SmartlingHelp/_articles/learning/videos/reviewing-with-smartling-a-video-guide-for-internal-reviewers.md

 ---

-The reviewer's guide to Smartling is a short video that will guide you through the review process in Smartling in a few minutes: how to review, but also when to edit, reject, or simply submit translated content.&nbsp;
+The reviewer’s guide to Smartling is a short video that will guide you through the review process in Smartling in a few minutes: how to review, but also when to edit, reject, or simply submit translated content.